 Aim N Key Target Audiences This framework provides direction and guidance to address ongoing incidents of airspace violations.
 AVs are a serious violation of sovereignty and pose a significant risk to civilian aircraft.
 In cooperation with our allies, proportionate measures will be taken to mitigate the impact of AV and to actively counter any aggressive behaviour.
 We are an independent nation committed to enable peaceful use of airspace for benign purposes.
 AVs by foreign military aircraft by contrast are a serious violation of our sovereignty and pose a significant risk to domestic and international air traffic.
 In cooperation with our allies, proportionate measures will be taken to interdict AV to actively counter any aggressive behaviour in order to restore stable and secure conditions in our skies Hostile Country X military leadership Country X political leadership Country X domestic media Pro-Country X minority in Country Y Friendly Allied and Partner Nations Other nations targeted by AV Country Y domestic media Neutral Home population Background Strategic objectives StratCom objectives Effects Airspace Violations (AV) occur when an aircraft enters controlled airspace without appropriate clearance.
-An AV is declared by the Ministry of Defence when: • Absence of flight plan in Air Traffic Management system, communication with civil Deter hostile acts of territorial violation Maintain credibility with allies and within intl institutions Maintain cooperation with allies Reduce the incidents of airspace violations Generate public confidence in own military Population reassured of military's ability to defend Military and political leadership deterred from committing further AV Air Traffic Control, active transponder Transponders transmit aircraft's identifying letters and numbers, call sign, serial number, altitude, air speed, GPS coordinates.
-Themes Capability and readiness Country Y Air Force is modern, capable and is integrated with early warning systems.
-Country Y has also increased military spending, with a focus on enhancing air surveillance capabilities.
-Collective defence Country Y is part of a strong military alliance and can draw on vast military capabilities of other allied and partner nations.
-Country Y will utilize alliance unity if Country X is not cooperative in ceasing violations.
-Pro-Country X minority in Country Y understand AV are serious violations of Country Y sovereignty Military and political leadership engages in dialogue with Country Y An AV may be a deliberate act intended as: Undesired effects Demonstration of military capability and will to act Test of military preparedness, patterns of response and international cooperation Or may not be deliberate, but from: Country X leadership interprets reference to military alliance as provocation, leading to continued AV or unintended escalation Negligence, without any concerted attempt to prevent a violation or rectify the error once made Difference in interpretation of disputed boundaries Safety Country Y p and civilian aircraft tolerate military inc does not tolerate the transponders turne coordination with A Y will make AV pub Risk of violations. g, location, and frequency Collision with civilian aircraft Loss of public confidence in Country Y ability to defend Negative impact on home population attitudes towards leadership Risk of AV being normalised as routine military activity It is committed to one eager to engage in This dialogue will a the violations and the Maintaining dialogue. raint Country Y has raint in dealing with AV. de-escalation and is dialogue with Country X. illow Country X to clarify to explain their activity. ue will allow Country Y to elations with Country X.
+An AV is declared by the Ministry of Defence when: • Absence of flight plan in Air Traffic Management system, communication with civil Deter hostile acts of territorial violation Maintain credibility with allies and within intlinstitutions Maintain cooperation with allies Reduce the incidents of airspace violations Generate public confidence in own military Population reassured of military's ability to defend Military and political leadership deterred from committing further AV Air Traffic Control, active transponder Transponders transmit aircraft's identifying letters and numbers, call sign, serial number, altitude, air speed, GPS coordinates.
+Capability and rea Country Y Air Force is integrated with e Country Y has also spending, with a fo Pro-Country X minority in Country Y understand AV are serious violations of Country Y sovereignty Military and political leadership engages in dialogue with Country Y An AV may be a deliberate act intended as: surveillance capab ilities.
+Undesired effects Demonstration of military capability and will to act Test of military preparedness, patterns of response and international cooperation Or may not be deliberate, but from: and can draw on va other allied and par will utilize alliance cooperative in ceas f a strong military alliance ast military capabilities of ther nations.
+Country Y unity if Country X is not Country X leadership interprets reference to military alliance as provocation, leading to continued AV or unintended escalation Negligence, without any concerted attempt to prevent a violation or rectify the error once made Difference in interpretation of disputed boundaries and civilian aircraft tolerate military inc does not tolerate th transponders turne coordination with A Y will make AV pub regarding the timin Risk of violations.
+Collision with civilian aircraft Loss of public confidence in Country Y ability to defend Negative impact on home population attitudes towards leadership Risk of AV being normalised as routine military activity It is committed to deager to engage in This dialogue will a the violations and t Maintaining dialogu aint Country Y has aint in dealing with AV. de-escalation and is dialogue with Country X. Illow Country X to clarify o explain their activity.
+Lee will allow Country Y to elations with Country X.